ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 Cram is seemlessly incorporated into samtools and so you can freely convert between formats.
 In fact, [EBI stores a ton of cram files already](https://x.com/BonfieldJames/status/1182180199657607168).
-So why wouldn't we recommend cram up front?
+So why wouldn't we recommend CRAM upfront?
 Probably because it is a bigger lift that would involve convincing many sequencing companies to adopt it.
 We can check a box on our nanopore that makes BAMs; we can't do the same for CRAM.
 That said, given an ideal world, we would encourage the sequencing companies to consider that check box.